jaberkro/temperature_display/README.md

 python3 weather_publisher.py
 ```

-If everything works, your Arduino displays the current feel temperature!
+That's it, your Arduino displays the current feel temperature!